 The Battle of Endor goes smoothly for the Empire at first because they learned from their experience on Scarif.
 The Empire was caught with their pants down when the Rogue One launched an unexpected ground assault, which was also a diversion for Jyn, Cassian, and Kaytoo to sneak into the Citadel to steal the plans.
 Meanwhile, the Rebel fleet led by Admiral Raddus launched a surprise attack on the unsuspecting Imperial Fleet above the planet and dealt a devastating blow.
 Even though most of the Rebels were annihilated, they were successful in their mission.
 Fast forward to Endor, the Empire knows the Rebels are desperate for any information regarding their superweapons, no matter how unreliable they are, so the Emperor deliberately creates a 'Scarif 2.0' situation, albeit this time the Empire sees it coming.
 He lets the Rebels take the Death Star II plans, killing quite a few Bothans to make the attempt convincing.
 He lets an Imperial Shuttle get stolen, knowing that it will be used to transport a small Rebel strike force to destroy the shield generator planetside.
 Then he lays the trap for them all.
 The Empire's 'best troops' wait for the Rebels to sneak inside the bunker (which limits their escape routes) before they spring the trap.
 The full might of Death Squadron (the Imperial Fleet's elite, consisting of far more than the Executor and its escort) ambushes the Rebel fleet as soon as they break out of hyperspace.
 It all played out perfectly and the Empire has essentially won...
 Except for one little minor detail.
 Scarif doesn't have Ewoks.
 The Rebels making friends with the Ewoks, leading to them assisting the Rebellion on the forest moon, was the one thing the Empire didn't see coming and didn't prepare for.

-To add even more similarities, in the Legends-continuity novelization of ROTJ, Moff Jerrjerrod has orders of turning the superlaser of the Second Death Star onto the moon if the shield is deactivated.
+To add even more similarities, in the Legends-continuity novelization of ROTJ, Moff Jerrjerrod has orders of turning the superlaser of the Second Death Star onto the moon if the shield is deactivated, and indeed the superlaser is facing Endor at the time of its destruction (the Millennium Falcon flies towards the camera, with the laser face-on in the background, with the very next shot showing it flying towards the moon, with no sign of it turning between shots)

 The shield on Scarif goes down when the shield gate/generator in orbit is destroyed by sustained fire and the impact of two Star Destroyers.
 The Empire learns from this mistake and places the shield generator on Endor in Return of the Jedi inside the shield it's generating.